ohmycloud/website/rst/manual.rst

 Once declared, a constant's symbol can be used as a constant expression.

 See `Constants and Constant Expressions <#constants-and-constant-expressions>`_ for details.

-Static statement/expression
+静态语句和表达式
 ---------------------------

 A static statement/expression explicitly requires compile-time execution.